-- 1. At the completion of each grading period, the course faculty will identify and report to the Committee on Admissions and Academic Standards and the Assistant Dean for Academic Services, any student(s) who should be placed on Academic Jeopardy based on the criteria stated above. - 2.
+- 1. At the completion of each grading period, the course faculty will identify and report to the Committee on Admissions and Academic Standards and the Director, School of Nursing Office of Student Affairs, any student(s) who should be placed on Academic Jeopardy based on the criteria stated above. - 2.
 The course instructor will communicate with the student to: - Review unsatisfactory performance. - Review policy and procedure regarding Academic Jeopardy and academic progression. - Refer to the Director of Student Resources Development. - 3.
-A letter of Academic Jeopardy will be sent to the student via electronic and first class/certified mail, return receipt requested, by the Assistant Dean for Academic Services.
+A letter of Academic Jeopardy will be sent to the student via electronic and first class/certified mail, return receipt requested, by the Director, School of Nursing Office of Student Affairs.
 An electronic copy of the letter will be distributed to the following people as appropriate: